emaldona/listerforall/README.md

 when building against system-installed JSS.
 For the needed changes see the adjustements4openSUSE.txt file in this directory.

-The 'git branch -a' command will show you the branches named according to the build method they support.

 TODO:
 #################################################
 - Explore using cmake, as JSS does, as it should allow us to detect environment variables and thus make it easier to enable supporting other distros but for now ./build.sh and systemBuild.sh work okay
-- Test cmake build method on debian and openSUSE
 - Add support for other Linux distributions as they are requested